How to become an employer of choice

 "We outline clear career growth trajectories for each and every function," Miller said.
 "We've made sure, through regular one-on-one check-ins, that individual goals are aligned with company objectives so that everyone can see a path forward for themselves."

-To show your employees you care about their futures, you can offer professional development opportunities such as seminars, skills training, and education benefits like tuition reimbursement.
-Supporting them in achieving their professional goals can lead to increased employee loyalty.
-Your employees are more likely to have long-lasting careers at your organization rather than search for better opportunities elsewhere.
+To show your employees you care about their futures, you can offer training and development opportunities such as seminars, classes, and education benefits like tuition reimbursement.

 3. Track what your competition is doing

 Next on your list to become an employer of choice and improve your employer brand is researching how you stack up against your competition.
-Potential candidates and your current employees may already be doing this to ensure they have the best opportunity.
+Follow your competitors on social media and check their websites.
+Potential candidates and your current employees may already be doing this to ensure they have the best opportunities.

 While it may seem daunting to compete with other organizations, particularly when it comes to salaries that are on or above the market rate, don't underestimate the value of providing unique employee benefits.